You know me… I love dessert. And I’m not picky either!

 She was near and dear to our hearts and I’m so glad that my memories of her come through with each bite of these petite cookies.

-Take a look at how to make them HERE.
+Take a look at how to make the cookies HERE.

 I’m sure you’ve had pumpkin pie, but have you had pumpkin cheesecake pie?